yorickuser/armorbuilderMFEM/README.txt

 (i) Get mfem-3.3.2.tgz from https://mfem.org/download/

-(ii) Replace mfem-3.3.2/mesh/mesh.hpp with mfem-3.3.2/mesh/mesh_modified.hpp and rename it "mesh.hpp"
+(ii) Replace mfem-3.3.2/mesh/mesh.hpp with mesh_modified.hpp (in this directory) and rename it "mesh.hpp"

-(iii) Replace mfem-3.3.2/mesh/mesh.cpp with mfem-3.3.2/mesh/mesh_modified.hpp and rename it "mesh.cpp"
+(iii) Replace mfem-3.3.2/mesh/mesh.cpp with mesh_modified.hpp (in this directory) and rename it "mesh.cpp"

 (iv) Compile mfem following mfem-3.3.2/INSTALL
      make serial -j 4